Honeycomb Tessellations and Graded Permutohedral Blades: Introduction

-Our main technical results are Theorem \ref{thm: blade flag factorization} and Theorem \ref{thm: canonical basis cyclic sum plate}, using the latter to introduce the canonical basis for the graduated blades.
-In Theorem \ref{thm: blade flag factorization}, we prove that the characteristic function $\Gamma_{S_1,S_2,\ldots, S_k}$ of the blade $((S_1,\ldots, S_k))$ with $k$ blocks factors as a convolution product of $k-2$ tripods, using the \textit{flag} factorization: We deduce in Corollary \ref{cor: blade Minkowski sum decomposition} the set-theoretic identity for the Minkowski sum: we prove that any blade can be expressed (not uniquely) as a Minkowski sum of tripods.
+Our main technical results are Theorem \ref{thm: blade flag factorization} and Theorem \ref{thm: canonical basis cyclic sum plate}; we use the latter to introduce what we call the canonical\footnote{As opposed to the given basis of graduated functions, where all blades (except the whole space) are unions of cones of dimension $n-2$, the canonical basis is graded naturally by dimension.} basis for the graduated blades.
+In Theorem \ref{thm: blade flag factorization}, we prove that the characteristic function $\Gamma_{S_1,S_2,\ldots, S_k}$ of the blade $((S_1,\ldots, S_k))$ with $k$ blocks factors as a convolution product of $k-2$ tripods, using the \textit{flag} factorization: We deduce in Corollary \ref{cor: blade Minkowski sum decomposition} the set-theoretic identity for the Minkowski sum: we prove that any blade can be expressed (not uniquely) as a Minkowski sum of tripods and one-dimensional subspaces.
+The proof is algebraic: we prove that characteristic functions of blades factorize with respect to the convolution product; however graduated functions of blades do not have the factorization property!

-We prove that the factorization is independent of the triangulation; this shows that the factorizations of a blade can be represented by with the triangulations of a cyclically oriented $n$-gon.
+We prove that the factorization for characteristic functions of is independent of the triangulation; this shows, for example, that factorizations of $((1,2,\ldots, n))$ as Minkowski sums of tripods are in bijection with the set of triangulations of a cyclically oriented $n$-gon with vertex labels $1,2,\ldots n$.

-We arrive at the punchline of our paper by combining Proposition \ref{prop: factorization permutohedral tessellation}, which identifies the blade $((1,2,\ldots, n))$ with the neighborhood of a vertex of the tessellation of $V_0^n$ with standard permutohedra, with Theorem \ref{thm: blade flag factorization}: the honeycomb tessellation by standard permutohedra factorizes locally as Minkowski sums of tripods, where each factorization is encoded by a triangulation of the cyclically oriented n-gon.

-In Theorem \ref{thm: canonical basis cyclic sum plate} we derive the expansion of an element in the canonical (candidate) basis as a signed sum of \textit{graduated} functions of blades.
-In Theorem \ref{thm: cyclic sum canonical basis} we remove the word ``candidate'' by showing that each can be obtained from an upper-unitriangular transformation from a set of graduated blades which we know is linearly independent.
+Theorem \ref{thm: canonical basis cyclic sum plate} derives the expansion of an element in the canonical (candidate) basis as a signed sum of \textit{graduated} functions of blades.
+In Theorem \ref{thm: cyclic sum canonical basis} we remove the word ``candidate'' by showing that each can be obtained from an upper-unitriangular transformation from a set of graduated blades which according to Proposition \ref{prop: linear independence cyclic plate sum} is linearly independent.